 - 44% in Europe (USP marketing research).
 Some nations, such as the UK, Denmark, and The Netherlands boast higher numbers.
 The nationally collated number is expected to rise to 61% by 2025.

 - A 2020 report by the American Institute of Architects states that 51% of US architect firms use BIM for billable work.
 A whopping 100% of large firms claim to use it, and the number for smaller ones is 37%.

 - 56% of Japanese professionals have used BIM in their work (Autodesk & SB C&S株式会社).

 But what does all of this mean?
 Well, an uptick in BIM adoption leads to greater demand for manufacturers to facilitate it.
 Here’s how>

 BIM is important for professionals in construction as it enables smoother workflows, smarter design decisions, and better buildings.
 However, the benefits of BIM go far beyond the direct stakeholders.

 See, the digital transformation of the building industry is important for the wellbeing of our planet and the people who inhabit it.
 So much so that the world leaders at COP26 dedicated a full day to discuss the built environment.
 But why's that?
 Because we can't handle the emerging uptick in building stock and the climate-eroding analog buildings methods of today.
 BIM, on the other hand, offers data-driven predictability that enables us to build better buildings with fewer resources.

 How BIM helps sustainability

 BIM can’t solve the climate crisis.
 But it can downsize the building industry’s carbon footprint.
 Quite a bit.
-Building information modelling enables specifiers to make smarter design decisions, simulate a project's environmental impact and detect clashes before the building’s built.
+Building information modeling enables specifiers to make smarter design decisions, simulate a project's environmental impact, and detect clashes before the building’s built.